 Keep following the road up and you’ll come to the Wyche Inn on your right hand side.
 This serves cheap and cheerful pub grub and has a lovely beer garden with views over Worcestershire.

-When you’ve finished at the Wyche Inn, go through the Wyche cutting and up Beacon Road which is on the right.
-This will bring you back up onto the hills and you can go up and over the top of the Worcestershire Beacon.
+When you’ve finished at the Wyche Inn, go through the Wyche cutting and up Beacon Road.
+The road is on the right immediately after the cutting.
+This will bring you back up onto the hills.
+You can then go up and over the top of the Worcestershire Beacon.
 When you go down the other side of the hill, you’ll come to a stone circle with direction points marked on it.

 From there, if you stand with the beacon behind you and look down to your left, there is a steep path down the side of the hill.
 At the bottom of it, you’ll find the Brewer’s Arms pub.
 This is another lovely small pub serving good pub food and with a lovely big beer garden.

 After you’ve finished at the Brewer’s Arms, you have two options.
 The first is to head back up onto the road from the pub and go left to walk back to the Nag’s Head.
 Alternatively, go back up the side of the hill and look at the direction stone to point you back to St Anne’s Well.
 From there you can follow the same path you took up to that point at the beginning of your walk.

 Walking from the Herefordshire Beacon, otherwise known as the British Camp, to the Obelisk at Eastnor will take between two and two and a half hours.
 The walk starts at the British Camp car park.
 There are no facilities en route, so make the most of the wonderful Sally’s Place coffee shop in the shack opposite the car park.
 They cater for quite literally everyone, even selling breakfast for dogs for 50p.
 There are public toilets just around the corner from Sally’s Place.